SmartBear/docker-soapui-testrunner/README.md

 If you use external libraries in your project, you need to add them to the ReadyAPI installation folder.
 For example, if you use databases in a test, you need to install JDBC drivers.
 Most likely, you will use the same driver in all your test runs, so it is reasonable to include it in a Docker image.
 To do this:

-1. Copy the needed libraries to the _ext_ folder next to the Dockerfile.
+1. Copy the needed libraries to the _ext_ folder that contains the Dockerfile.
 2. Add the following instruction to the Dockerfile:
 ```
   ADD ext $READYAPI_FOLDER/bin/ext